prescient-design/lobster/README.md

 ```
 3D, cDNA, and dynamic models use the same classes.

-NOTE: Pre-trained model checkpoints will be included in future releases!
+NOTE: Pre-trained model checkpoints *may* be included in future releases!

 **Models**
 * LobsterPMLM: masked language model (BERT-style encoder-only architecture)